 The federal income tax returns for Mueller Co. and Anvil are closed for years prior to 2005 and for Mueller Water Products, Inc. for 2007 and 2008.
-Our 2009 through 2012 returns are closed except to the extent net operating losses from those years have been utilized on subsequent years' returns.
-We also remain liable for any taxes related to periods prior to the sale of U.S. Pipe in 2012 pursuant to the terms of the sale agreement with the purchaser of the segment.
+Our 2009 through 2014 returns are closed except to the extent net operating losses from those years have been utilized on subsequent years' returns.
+We also remain liable for any taxes related to U.S. Pipe sales for periods prior to 2012 pursuant to the terms of the sale agreement with the purchaser of the segment.